juliuspleunes4/bachelorThesis/README.md

 # Getting Started

 ## Installation
-First, download the source code from this repository.
-Make sure Python 3.10.11 is installed, using which you can install all dependencies by executing `pip install -r requirements.txt` in the root directory of this project.
+First, clone the repository using Git.
+Make sure Python 3.10.11 is installed.
+Then, in the root directory of the project, install all dependencies by running: `pip install -r requirements.txt` in the root directory of this project.
 After all dependencies have successfully installed, create a `.env` file in the root directory of the project.
 This file should contain your environment variables.
 For this project, only the OpenAI API key is relevant.
 The `.env` file should be formattted as follows:

 `OPENAI_API_KEY = "your_openai_api_key_here"`